leynos/concordat-vale/docs/local-validation-of-github-actions-with-act-and-pytest.md

      `ACT_WORKFLOW_TESTS=1 sudo -E make test` to exercise the workflow harness.
   3. The release workflow now redirects `uv` caches and the project virtualenv to `/tmp` when it detects it is running under `act`, so the container no longer leaves root-owned files in the workspace.
-If you have residue from older runs, remove the `.venv` or `.uv-*` directories once, then re-run.
+If residue from older runs exists, remove the `.venv` or `.uv-*` directories once, then re-run.
 - Optional but recommended: pin an image to reduce drift:

   ```bash